the-three-musketeers-uofu/Group-Project1/README.md

 Smog Be Gone
-Goal: Create a website that displays current air quality data by utilizing information from muliple API's.
+Goal: Create a website that displays current air quality data for Northern Utah by utilizing information from muliple API's.

-Contributors
+Contributors:
 Luke McRay
-Cisco
+Cisco Aravena
 Adam Jacobs

-Installation
-Index.html primarily created

-Usage
-TODO: Write usage instructions

-Contributing
-Fork it!
-Create your feature branch: git checkout -b my-new-feature Commit your changes: git commit -am 'Add some feature' Push to the branch: git push origin my-new-feature Submit a pull request :D
-History
-TODO: Write history

-Credits
+History:
+Index.html, CSS initially created.
+About.html created utilizing bootstrap.
+Map, Firebase, API's and CORS added to Index.HTML.
+All code from Index.html merged to About.html and About renamed Index.

+Credits:
 Hat tip to Purpleair.com and AirNow.com.

-License
+License:
 This project is licensed under the MIT License.